aurelilia/cloxrs/README.md

-It is a fully-featured Lox VM, and all features are implemented, however it's about 4-7x slower (depending on the benchmark) than clox due to different design decisions as well as a few limitations of Rust's memory model,
+It is a fully-featured Lox VM, and all features are implemented, however it's about 4-7x slower (depending on the benchmark) than clox due to different design decisions as well as a few limitations of Rust's memory model.

 ### Notable user-facing differences to clox

 - Stack can be bigger than 256
 - Strings can be concatenated with anything
-- Missing class fields simply produce `nil` instead of a runtime error
+- Missing class fields produce `nil` instead of a runtime error
+- Multiplying something other than a number with a number will repeat its string representation (`("a" * 3) == "aaa"`)

 ### Additional native functions